apploHah/launchkey-android-authenticator-sdk/README.md

 developers to quickly integrate the LaunchKey platform directly in their existing Android applications.

-Developer documentation for using the LaunchKey API is found [here](https://docs.launchkey.com/developer/white-label/integrate-white-label-sdk-android-v3.html).
+Developer documentation for using the Authenticator SDK is found [here](https://docs.launchkey.com/authenticator-sdk/integrate-white-label-sdk-android-v3.html).

 #  <a name="links"></a>Links

-  Check our [documentation](https://docs.launchkey.com/developer/white-label/) for setting up a LaunchKey Service and the official [Android Development website](https://d.android.com) for everything else regarding Android.
+  Check our [documentation](https://docs.launchkey.com/authenticator-sdk/before-you-begin.html) for setting up a LaunchKey Service and the official [Android Development website](https://d.android.com) for everything else regarding Android.